 Unless you test for it, there is no way of knowing if radon is present in your home.

-13% of Vermont homes exceed the Environmental Protection Agency’s (EPA) action level, and 4% exceed twice the EPA action level.
+One in seven Vermont homes has elevated levels of radon.
 If you smoke and your home has high levels of radon, your risk of getting lung cancer is especially high.
-EPA estimates 86% of radon-related lung cancer deaths occur among current or former smokers.
+The Environmental Protection Agency (EPA) estimates 86% of radon-related lung cancer deaths occur among current or former smokers.
 Lung cancer due to smoking and radon can be prevented.